neerajbg/python-program/README.md

 # python-program
-This repository is for python programs.
+This repository is dedicated for python programs.

+fibonacci.py - Program to generate Fibonacci sequence